-Three major religious groups all claimed
+Each of three major religious groups claimed

 Jerusalem in the land of Palestine as their holy city.